Overview of Thrift Farm

 Where is Thrift Farm and how much does it cost?

 The address is Buckingham Road, Whaddon, Milton Keynes MK17 0EQ.
 It’s relatively easy to find just off the A421 heading out of MK towards Buckingham.
 It has a car park which is free to park in.
-They have two prices.
-Off peak which is Mon-Fri during term-time it costs £4 adult, £2 child and under 2s are free.
-Peak rate which is weekends, bank holidays and school holidays it’s £5 adult, £2.50 child and under 2s are still free.
+At the time we visited they did an off peak rate but as I check over this in June 2019 it’s now just once price which is £5 adult, £2.50 child and under 2s are still free.
 It’s open daily 9.30am – 4pm most months apart from Nov-Jan when it closes at 3pm.

 What’s at Thrift Farm for kids to do?